jdunkerley/jdunkerley/AWS Certification.md

 For a long time, I haven't been particularly bothered by doing any certifications.
 I have always believed in proving myself in the work I do, and this was particularly true when I worked as an in-house developer.
 As a consultant for [Scott Logic](https://www.scottlogic.com/), I naturally have to have a more public profile - certification is one way of saying I know a technology area.

 Alteryx introduced certification a couple of years ago and that was my first exposure to actually doing one.
 It was a requirement of being an [ACE](https://community.alteryx.com/t5/ACE-Program/bd-p/ace-program) that you at least the [Core certification](https://community.alteryx.com/t5/Certification/bd-p/product-certification).
 In this case, I have spent far too much time digging deep into Alteryx so didn't do much study for them.
 The Expert certification really made me value the process.
-It is a very hard test and really demonstates a great breadth of detailed knowledge in the platform.
+It is a very hard test and really demonstrates a great breadth of detailed knowledge in the platform.

 In AWS case, the SA associate gives a fantastic introduction to their services.
 AWS is a huge platform and grows at an astronomical rate - take a look at the [2018 What's New](https://aws.amazon.com/about-aws/whats-new/2018/) to give you an idea.
 The SA associate exposes you to a wide range of services giving you a brief introduction to many of them.
 In addition, it goes much deeper into some import topic areas such as EC2 and IAM.
 This helps hugely when working on the platform as you have a good idea where to start looking.

 Finally, the cloud is a new world and we should think in a new way.
-If all we do is lift and shift from data center to the cloud then the benefits are a lot smaller.
+If all we do is lift and shift from data centre to the cloud, then the benefits are a lot smaller.
 The SA gives a lot of advice and examples of how to build things in a cloud way.
-Changing the way you think about using the platform is another huge value from passing the certifications.
+Changing the way, you think about using the platform is another huge value from passing the certifications.

 ## So How Did I Approach It